 Planet Nine — A Falsifiable Prediction

-1. The Planet Nine Problem (current research status)
+1. The Planet Nine problem

 A subset of extreme trans-Neptunian objects (ETNOs) with semi-major axes greater than 250 AU shows statistical clustering in orbital orientation.
-The original Batygin & Brown 2016 paper noted six ETNOs (Sedna, 2012 VP113, Alicanto, 2010 GB174, 2000 CR105, 2010 VZ98) with apparently aligned perihelion longitudes and orbital planes — a 0.007% probability by chance, in that initial sample.
+The original Batygin & Brown 2016 paper noted six ETNOs (Sedna, 2012 VP113, Alicanto, 2010 GB174, 2000 CR105, 2010 VZ98) with apparently aligned perihelion longitudes and orbital planes — a 0.007% probability by chance in that initial sample.
+A hypothetical 9th planet at ~300–500 AU with mass 4–10 M_Earth is proposed to shepherd these orbits via secular gravitational resonance — one explanation among several, itself contested within the astronomy community.

 Over a decade of non-detection, the conventional Planet Nine parameters have moved significantly: